 Does your ability to pass on your wealth to your heirs depend on where you live ... and die?
 Indeed, it does.
 Federal estate taxes apply no matter where you live within the U.S., but eighteen states subject their citizens to estate taxes or inheritance taxes.
 The difference between the two is that estate taxes are subtracted from an estate before it is dispersed to the heirs, while the inheritance tax applies to the heirs — even if they live in a different state than the deceased.

 Inheritance taxes only apply in six states: Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.
 All of these states completely exempt spouses from paying inheritance tax, and New Jersey exempts domestic partners, too.
 Children and siblings are also often exempted.
 Nebraska and Pennsylvania are the only states where children and grandchildren are not exempted — in Nebraska, immediate relatives are subject to a 1% tax on inheritance amounts above $40,000, while in Pennsylvania, tax rates start at 4.5% of inheritances for children and lineal heirs.
 Nebraska has the highest top inheritance tax rate of the states at 18%, while the others range from 10% to 16%.

 Each state has exemptions based on the amount of the inheritance and the heir's relationship to the deceased, which vary from state to state.
 If you receive an inheritance from someone who lived in one of the inheritance-tax states, check that state's laws for details.
-States categorize heirs into types for the purposes of assigning exemptions and tax rates, ranging from two categories in Maryland to seven in Iowa.
+States categorize heirs into types for the purposes of assigning exemptions and tax rates.

 - Connecticut: 10.8% to 12.0% tax on estates over $7.1 million.